 1994-1996 Member of East London Metropolitan Transport Advisory Board.

-1994-1996 Director of Orange River Rail Company, a short line that turned over ZAR 1.5 million per year.
+1994-1996 1996 Director of Orange River Rail Company, an operating concessionaire that turned over ZAR 1.5 million per year, on the 180km Dreunberg-Barkly East branch line, that features eight reverses in Eastern Cape Province's dramatic landscapes.

 1994 Participated in a Spoornet Ambassadors Programme to Statens Järnvägen in Sweden, to study freight service philosophy- and technology.

-1993 Visited China Railways' Beijing-Qinhuangdao heavy-haul coal export operation.
+1993 Visited the China Academy of Railway Sciences’ research facilities in Beijing, and China Railways' Beijing-Qinhuangdao heavy-haul coal export railway.

 1993 Attended an Information Engineering Orientation Course, presented by Upper Case System Solutions, Johannesburg.

-1993 Sponsored an operations reengineering project using an external consulting house, to map Spoornet's service delivery processes, prior to reengineering them.
+1993 Sponsored an operations reengineering project using an external consulting house, to map Spoornet’s service delivery processes, prior to reengineering.

 1991 Visited Germany to negotiate re-specification of air brakes donated to Société Nationale des Chemins de fer Zaïrois.

-1989-1990 Convened a working group of the Conference of the Technical Committee, charged with promoting air-brake compatibility for the contiguous Southern African railways: Demonstrated Association of American Railroads' air brakes to members in Zimbabwe, and to Société Nationale des Chemins de fer Zaïrois in the country now known as Democratic Republic of Congo.
+1989-1990 Convened a Conference of the Technical Committee working group, charged with promoting air-brake compatibility for contiguous Southern African railways: Demonstrated Association of American Railroads' air brakes to members in Zimbabwe, and to Société Nationale des Chemins de fer Zaïrois in the country now known as Democratic Republic of Congo.

 1989 Led the team that set world records for the longest (7300 meters), heaviest (70 000 tonnes) freight train that conveyed the most wagons (660) over the longest distance (861 km), on the Sishen-Saldanha iron ore export line.

-1988 Visited Hong Kong Mass Transit Railway Company, to study simulators for training train drivers.
+1988 Visited Hong Kong Mass Transit Railway Company, to study simulator training for train drivers.

 1987 Visited operators and suppliers in USA and UK to study intermodal-, RoadRailer , and short line transportation practices and technologies.

-1987 Member of a South African Transport Services team that consulted to Israel Railways regarding a proposed railway line from Har Zin to Eilat.
+1987 Member of a South African Transport Services team that consulted to Israel Railways regarding a proposed coal railway from Eilat to Har Zin.
+Traveled the Tel Aviv-Haifa line on the footplate of a passenger train.

-1984 Visited operators and suppliers in USA, Canada and Europe to assess process capability of continuous casting for rail- and axle steels.
+1984 Visited railway operators and steel mills in USA, Canada and Europe to assess process capability of continuous casting for rail- and axle steels.

-1983 Visited a supplier in Sweden to audit quality management of locomotive traction motor manufacture
+1983 Audited quality management of locomotive traction motor manufacture in Sweden.

 1983 Attended a Quality Assurance Course presented by Dr. W. Edwards Deming.

-1979-1982 Member of the Wheel-rail Interaction Committee, which upgraded the Ermelo-Richards Bay operation to 26 tonnes per axle: Responsible for infrastructure- and train systemic design.
-In 1990 the 200-wagon, 20800-tonne trains won the South African Institution of Mechanical Engineers' Projects and Systems Award.
-In 1994 Mercer Management Consulting benchmarked the operation as the world's lowest-cost-per-net-ton-kilometer leader.
+1979-1982 Member of Wheel-rail Interaction Committee that upgraded the Ermelo-Richards Bay route to 26 tonnes/axle: Responsible for infrastructure- and train systemic design.
+In 1990, the 200-wagon, 20800-tonne trains won the South African Institution of Mechanical Engineers' Projects and Systems Award.
+In 1994 Mercer Management Consulting benchmarked the operation as lowest-cost-per-net-ton-kilometer world leader.

 1976 Learned to drive long, heavy freight trains, a skill that provided a foundation for many subsequent train design and -application developments.